 Section 5 - PUBLIC DISCLOSURE

 Information about a sanction imposed by the Ethics & Discipline Committee shall be made available to the public and along with the general category of violation for the duration of the sanction.
 The final written disposition of the case shall be made available upon written request to ACC members.
 ACC Governors and/or Chapters shall be officially notified of all actions resulting in the probation, suspension or expulsion of an ACC member in that State.

-The Ethics & Discipline Committee shall consist of a Chair and six Fellows.
+COMPOSITION.
+The Ethics & Discipline Committee shall consist of a Chair and six Fellows

 In the event of the dissolution of the College, the assets of the College shall be distributed to an organization or organizations engaged in activities similar to those for which the College was established.
-Such determination shall be made by members of the College at an annual meeting.
+Such determination shall be made by Board of Trustees of the College.

 Nov.
 20, 2000; BOT approved proposed bylaws for ACC 501 (c)(6).
 March 17, 2001; BOT approved change to Article III, Section 1 (free membership for fellows in training).
 March 19, 2001; Bylaws approved by membership of the College at the annual meeting.

 July 15, 2001; BOT approved change to Article IV, Section 5 (limiting Trustees to a single five-year term).

 March 16, 2002; BOT approved International Associate category.
 Nov.
 16, 2002; BOT revised Emeritus category and eliminated Affiliate (Temporary) category.

 March 29, 2003; BOT approved title change from EVP to CEO (Article VI, Section 10).
 (This title change was effective in May 2001.)